Bcicenas/personal_manager/README.md

 Simple web application to manage your tasks, shoppings lists and more

 # To do list
- - localization
- - localization - translations(404)
+ - save locale to user
- - custom 404
+ - task search
+ - shopping list search
+ - shopping item search

 # Work in Progress
- - localization - translations
+ - save locale to user

 # Done Tasks
  - Basic FrontEnd